 I’m digging into specific principles of the Orton-Gillingham approach.
 Three words are key to describing some of the principles that define Orton-Gillingham.
 Instruction is explicit, systematic, and sequential.
 While these principles are crucial for your students with dyslexia or learning challenges, they also constitute powerful teaching for most of your learners.

-In another post, I cover How Orton-Gillingham is Diagnostic and Prescriptive.
+In another post, I cover How Orton-Gillingham is both Diagnostic and Prescriptive.

 What does explicit, systematic, and sequential teaching look like?